Barbados holidays

 Laid-back evenings

 For Bajan food at its best, head to Oistins.
-This fishing village is less than 10 miles east of Bridgetown and every Friday and Saturday night it hosts a fish fry.
-Picnic benches are set up in the village’s main car park and tons of stalls serve grilled fish and rice and peas to go.
-For a finer dining experience, head out on one of the sunset cocktail cruises from Careenage Harbour in Bridgetown, or road-test the restaurants around Highway 7 and Maxwell Coast Road in Maxwell.
+This fishing village is less than 10 miles east of Bridgetown and every Friday and Saturday night it hosts Oistins Fish Fry.
+Picnic benches are set up in the village’s main car park and tonnes of stalls serve grilled fish and rice and peas to go.
+For a finer dining experience, head out on one of the sunset cocktail cruises from Careenage Harbour in Bridgetown, or road-test the restaurants around Maxwell Coast Road.
+For pre or post-dinner tipples, there are plenty of beach bars to choose from in both towns, some of which host live steel pan music.

 Lively evenings

 Bay Street in Bridgetown wears the crown as far as nightlife is concerned.
 The clubs here offer everything from fire shows and reggae to mainstream DJ sets.
-Elsewhere, St Lawrence Gap does a good line in places to party.
-This seaside strip, between Dover Beach and St Lawrence, has got open-air reggae bars, jazz clubs and karaoke joints.
+St Lawrence Gap nightlife is equally as lively.
+The seaside strip, between Dover Beach and St Lawrence Bay, has got open-air clubs and reggae bars, live music venues and karaoke joints.

 Food & drink

-Flying fish is an emblem of Barbados.
-You’ll see it depicted on coins, carved into the side of fountains, and even as a hologram in the Barbadian passport.
+Flying fish is a national symbol of Barbados, and a Friday night fish fry staple.
 The traditional way to prepare the dish is to soak the fish in lime and salt, batter it with breadcrumbs and egg, and then fry it.
-You can have it as a main meal, or as part of a sandwich for lunch.
+Or, it can be steamed and stewed into a gravy with Bajan seasoning.
+You can have it as a main meal – traditionally served with cou cou, a combination of cornmeal and okra – or as part of a sandwich for lunch.

-At first glance, cou cou looks a bit like bubble and squeak.
-It’s made by boiling water, cornmeal and okra together to make a mash-like paste.
-Traditionally, it’s cooked using a special cou cou stick, which is shaped like a miniature cricket bat and makes it easier to stir the mixture.
+Cornmeal and okra are combined with boiling water to make a mash-like paste called cou cou – a Barbados staple.
+This polenta-style savoury side dish is served alongside spicy gravy as part of a traditional Sunday lunch.
+It’s traditionally cooked using a special cou cou stick, which is shaped like a miniature cricket bat and makes it easier to stir the mixture.

 Cutters are the Bajan version of the humble sandwich.
-They’re made with salt bread, the recipe for which is a secret of Area 51 proportions in Bajan households.
-Typical fillings include flying fish and beef stew, and they’re served in rum shops, to soak up the firewater.
+They’re made with a crusty salt bread roll, the recipe for which is a secret of Area 51 proportions in Bajan households.
+Flying fish cutter is the most popular, but you can also get other fillings, like beef stew, ham or cheese.
+They’re served as snacks in rum shops, to soak up the fire water.
+Plus, they make a great addition to a beach picnic.

 Facts about Barbados